pzhaojohnson/RNA2Drawer/README.md

   <img src="folding-mode2-crop.png" width="750" />
 </p>

+&nbsp;&nbsp;&nbsp;&nbsp;The currently selected subsequence (positions ... to ...) are highlighted in green.

 ### Pivoting Mode

 In this editing mode you can pivot stems around their loops, allowing you to control the layout of your drawing and resolve base overlaps.